tearflake/symp-intro/docs/hello-world.md

                 (PARAG "Hello world!"))))
 ```

-Runs as a stand-alone application and outputs the "hello world" text on the screen.
+Runs as a stand-alone application and outputs the "Hello world!" text on the screen.

 #### Further Readings